 Simply spoon into an ice cube tray (I keep a tray just for freezing sauces like this in) and freeze, pop the sauce cubes out once frozen and store in a plastic box.
 I find that one large frozen cube of kebab shop chilli sauce is perfect for the two of us.

-Slimming World Syn Free.
+Slimming World Syn Free, Vegan and Whole 30.

 - 1 can tomatoes

 - 1 small Scotch bonnet chilli - chopped, seeds and membranes discarded

 - 1 small onion - peeled and roughly chopped

 - 2 cloves garlic - peeled and sliced

 - 1 tsp mint sauce